Chart Color Schemes

 Lake Coogee has a typical household mix, with a higher-than-average median household size

-Family households constitute 76.9% of all households, including 39.4% couples with children, 25.4% couples without children, and 10.7% single parent families.
-Non-family households account for the remaining 23.1%, with lone person households at 21.7% and group households comprising 1.6%.
-The median household size is 2.7 people, larger than the Greater Perth average of 2.6.
+Family households account for 76.9% of all households, including 39.4% couples with children, 25.4% couples without children, and 10.7% single parent families.
+Non-family households make up the remaining 23.1%, with lone person households at 21.7% and group households comprising 1.6% of the total.
+The median household size is 2.7 people, which is larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households